Hacks4Snacks/windows-event-forwarding/README.md

 # windows-event-forwarding
 Guidance for basic implementaiton of Windows Event Forwarding.

-## Disclaimer
+## Advisory

-Please ensure proper testing is performed prior to production/large scale implemenation.
+This respository is still very much a work in progress.

 ## Purpose